weiiyii/Flixster/README.md

 * [ ] User can view a list of movies (title, poster image, and overview) currently playing in theaters from the Movie Database API.
 * [ ] Views are responsive for both landscape/portrait mode.
+* [ ] Expose details of movie (ratings using RatingBar, popularity, and synopsis) in a separate activity.
+* [ ] Allow video posts to be played in full-screen using the YouTubePlayerView

 ## Video Walkthrough